SETH BORNstein, SAMIE MAGDI, and FRANK JORDANCE (Related Press)

 Wanjohi Kabukuru, David Caton, Theodora Tongas, and Kelvin Chan contributed to this report.

-Observe AP’s local weather and surroundings information at https://apnews.com/hub/climate-and-environment.
+Comply with AP’s local weather and setting information at https://apnews.com/hub/climate-and-environment.

-The Related Press’ local weather and environmental protection receives assist from a number of non-public foundations.
-Be taught extra concerning the AP Local weather Initiative right here.
-AP is solely answerable for all content material.
+The Related Press’ local weather and environmental protection receives help from a number of non-public foundations.
+Study extra in regards to the AP Local weather Initiative right here.
+AP is solely accountable for all content material.